The Commercial & Agricultural Bank, Columbia, Texas

 Samuel May Williams was born on 4 October 1795 in Providence, Rhode Island.
 As a teenager, he started working in the family's mercantile business in Baltimore, and then spent time in South America and in New Orleans, which he left because of debts.
 He landed in Mexican Texas in 1822, and Stephen F. Austin hired him for his colony in 1824.

 Austin first hired Williams as a translator, because he knew Spanish and French, and clerk.
-Another important skill was his handwriting for in an era when all documents were written by hand, the ability to write legibly was critical to properly reading them later.
+Another important skill was his handwriting for in an era when all documents were written by hand, the ability to write legibly was critical to reading them properly later on.
 Williams' knowledge of Mexican culture and Spanish business practices were also assets.
 In autumn 1824, Austin appointed Williams as a recording secretary for the Austin Colony.

 Williams continued to accept additional responsibilities at the Austin Colony.
 He managed the Public Land Office, and he served as its postmaster from 1826.
 He served as secretary of the ayuntamiento from 1828 to 1832, a post requiring him to record official documents in Spanish and send them to the state government.